-The Gang Violence Reduction Program targeted mainly older members (ages 17 to 24) of two of the Chicago area’s most violent Hispanic gangs, the Latin Kings and the Two Six.
+The Little Village Gang Violence Reduction Project targeted mainly older members (ages 17 to 24) of two of the Chicago area’s most violent Hispanic gangs, the Latin Kings and the Two Six.
 Specifically, the Little Village program targeted more than 200 of the “shooters” (also called influential persons or leaders) of the two gangs.
 A steering committee was established to support the project.
 This group was composed of representatives from local churches, two Boys & Girls Clubs, a local community organization, a business group, other social agencies, the local alderman, and local citizens.
 The priority goal of the project was to reduce the extremely high level of gang violence among youth who were already involved in the two gangs; drug-related activity was not specifically targeted.
 The main goal was to be accomplished by a combination of outreach work, an Intervention Team, case management, youth services, and suppression.

 Outreach youth workers aimed to prevent and control gang conflicts in specific situations and to persuade gang youth to leave the gang as soon as possible.
 Virtually all of these youth workers were former members of the two target gangs.
 An Intervention Team (mainly the outreach youth workers, police, and probation officers) met biweekly and exchanged information on violence that was occurring (or about to occur) in the community.
 It provided intensive services to gang members, including crisis intervention, brief family and individual counseling and referrals for services, and surveillance and suppression activities.
 Altogether, a good balance of services was provided.